Yashvardhan-Asthana/Python-Projects/AST-Engine/README.md

 The response body would be either "True" or "False" with the rule name which has been evaluated.

-**Note-4:** We have not stored the created or combined rules in any database or permanent storage in order to reduce the code complexity and was not even required in the assignment anyways.
+**Note-4:** We have not stored the created or combined rules in any database or permanent storage to keep the code simpler, as this was not a requirement in the assignment.
 Therefore, all rules are stored temporarily and will be lost once the program execution stops.

 ---